opulo-inc/ohai/docs/lumen/x-gantry/index.md

 *	Remove the `linear-rail-2020-alignment-jig` from both ends of `linear-rail-525mm`
 *	Slide the `linear-rail-carriage` back and forth a few times, checking to see that it travels smoothly and consistently

-### Install GT2-belt
+### Install GT2-belt and x-gantry-back
 * Route a 1.5m-long piece of `GT2-belt` through `x-gantry-back`

 	!!!info "Belt routing step-by-step"
 		* Start by running the belt through the left-side slot on `x-gantry-back` and leave 75mm of extra belt poking out
 		* Run it through the extrusion towards the `x-motor-mount`
 		* Wrap it around the `timing-pulley`
 		* Run it back through the extrusion towards the `x-idler-mount`
 		* Wrap it around the `idler-pulley`
 		* Run it back through the extrusion towards the `x-motor-mount` again
 		* Have the belt exit through the right-side slot on `x-gantry-back`

 	<img src="images/install-x-GT2-belt.jpg"/>

 * Slide the `x-gantry-back` onto the `linear-rail-carriage` while pulling slack out of the `GT2-belt`

 	<img src="images/install-x-GT2-belt-2.jpg"/>

-* Bolt `x-gantry-back` to the `linear-rail-carriage` with 4x `M3x8-bolt`
+* Bolt `x-gantry-back` to the `linear-rail-carriage` with 4x `M3x16-bolt`
 	*   Tighten each bolt to 0.5 N/M
 	*	Push `x-gantry-back` inward towards the `linear-rail-carriage` while tightening the mounting bolts to align it